davidindub/coffeecrew/README.md

 - [Safari](https://www.apple.com/safari/) on iOS and iPadOS 15.
 - [Google Chrome](https://www.google.com/intl/en_ie/chrome/) on Android 12.
 - [Miro](https://www.miro.com/) for drawing database diagrams.
+- [Copy.ai](https://www.copy.ai/) for inspiration for some of the slogans and headlines.
 - [favicon.io](https://favicon.io/favicon-generator/) to make a favicon for site.
 - [Device Frames](https://deviceframes.com/) for the device mockups in this README.
 - [Meta Tags](https://metatags.io/) to prepare the Meta tags for social media share previews.